Mama June Wearing Fat Suit: Star Reveals Reason For Weight Loss Amid Rumors

 The camera follows as Shannon goes on a disastrous dinner date with a mystery man.
 While Mama June stays true to her diet and sticks to the salad bar, her suitor excuses himself to the bathroom and uses the opportunity to make a getaway in his car.

 This is far from the first time Mama June has been unlucky in love.
-Following her split from Sugar Bear in 2014, the reality star faced allegations that she had rekindled her romance with ex-boyfriend Mark McDaniel, who had recently been released from prison after serving time on charges of molesting June’s eldest daughter, Anna, when the child was 8-years-old.
+Following her split from Sugar Bear in 2014, the reality star faced allegations that she had rekindled her romance with ex-boyfriend Mark McDaniel, who had recently been released from prison after serving time on charges of molesting June’s eldest daughter, Anna, when the child was eight-years-old.

 Following Friday’s debut episode, Twitter has been alight with fans speculating about Mama June.
 While some are convinced producers are duping fans with the use of a fat suit, many are using the platform to send messages of encouragement to the star.